Skip to content

 "It reinforces the vision we have (at the Brazilian Institute of Museums) about the importance of the Fediverse as an ideal environment for digital public policies, as well as for activism and progressive media.
 Not to mention the huge wave of innovation in open source technology that is emerging from the possibility of customizing the open web through specific applications of the Fediverse in protocols such as ActivityPub."

-So I for one am very glad to see Bluesky and the ATmosphere – and BTS ARMY and millions of Brazilians – joining the fediverses.
+So I for one am very glad to see Bluesky and the ATmosphere – and millions of Brazilians, Black Twitter, sex worker Twitter, and BTS ARMY – joining the fediverses.

 Stay tuned for more!